Why do we practice?

 Each instance of practice is a drop of sweet liquid in the vast desert of the pain we witness in the world daily.

-The dharma pagan view of the Divine is one of immediacy.
-Dharma paganism promotes non-duality, and moves beyond the limiting paradigm of polarity as attached to gender or other binary systems of understanding, indicating instead the "one taste" of all the energies that flow through each body and experience.
-There is no central creation myth, no story of origin or end in dharma paganism- all times are Now.
-There is no religious intolerance in dharma paganism: all paths lead to wisdom.
-There is no refutation of science in dharma paganism: it is a set of valuable sutras to be contemplated just as other sutras.
-For the dharma pagan, there is wisdom that arises from every life situation, every incident, every source.
+The Divine is immediate non-duality; the "one taste" of all the energies that flow through each body and experience.
+There is no central creation myth, no story of origin or end- all times are Now.
+There is no religious intolerance- all paths lead to wisdom.
+There is no argument against science- it is a set of valuable sutras to be contemplated just as other sutras.
+There is wisdom that arises from every life situation, every incident, every source.
+Our view is Tantric in the classical sense, viewing all as the Great Perfection, promoting compassionate action in the face of the suffering of the world, creating engaged meditation.

-There are no gurus in dharma paganism.
-Rather, each student forges a bond with the Inner Teacher through the union of wisdom and method that might also be demonstrated or shared by external teachers.
+There are no gurus in our sangha.
+Rather, each member forges a bond with the Inner Teacher through the union of wisdom and method that might also be demonstrated or shared by external teachers.
 Friendly growth-oriented relationships flourish between peers and those at various stages along the path, and appreciation is shown to all who help us to learn new lessons, or who help us to develop our practice.
-By training the mind, we also train our magical abilities to manifest mythic awareness in the phenomenal world.
+By training the mind, we also train our ability to manifest mythic awareness in the phenomenal world.
 The apparent coincidences, magical phenomena, and interdependent co-arising that we witness are also our teachers.
 Experience itself is the greatest teacher of all.

 4 Noble Truths